emma's letter 2023

 They say a picture paints a thousand words.
 If this is true, I would like to paint a picture so you see how I feel inside.
 I love to paint and have been told I’m very artistic, I just can’t communicate very well.
-My name is Emma June, I am now 17 years old and I was diagnosed with autism when I was 2 years old.
+My name is Emma June, I am now 19 years old and I was diagnosed with autism when I was 2 years old.
 If it weren’t for a loving and supportive family, I am not sure what my world would be like.
-I attend North Paulding High School with many other autistic children and I see the vast differences between me and them.
-Some talk better than me, some don’t talk at all.
+I graduated from North Paulding High School with the help of my teacher Mrs. Elta.
+I continue to get more education and therapy because I need routine

-I am not sure why these differences exist, but I feel blessed to be where I am.
-I go to different therapies every week; Speech, ABA and Occupational Therapy; sometimes more than once per week.
+I am not sure why my situation is different than other kids with autism, but I feel blessed to be where I am.
+I go to ABA and Occupational Therapy when I am not doing schoolwork; sometimes I go more than once per week.
 Thankfully, my parents are able to afford all of this extra work I get, but I am pretty sure not all the kids in my school or in the elementary schools in North Georgia, are getting this level of treatment.